matan865/Advanced_Gmail/README.md

 Clone the project repository to your local machine.
-Open the terminal or command prompt and navigate to the server's directory.
+Open the terminal or command prompt and navigate to the server's directory. for example: enter the folder path in the navigation bar and type "wsl" and after that enter "code ." and than in the terminal type
 Follow the steps below to run the application:

 1. **Start MongoDB**: (if you didnt already)